I appreciate your service and hope you can offer me some advice.

 Listed below are some examples of tests hair loss specialists might perform to determine if you're suffering from abnormal hormonal or thyroid levels which could be contributing to hair loss challenges.

 There are 2 types of thyroid hormones easily measurable in the blood, thyroxine (T4) and triiodothyronine (T3).
 For technical reasons, It's easier and less expensive to measure the T4 level, so T3 is usually not measured on screening tests.

 Please be clear on which tests are suggested for you.
-There tends to be some confusion with doctors and nurses with the "Total T3", "Free T3" and "T3 Uptake tests" .
+There tends to be some confusion among doctors and nurses with the "Total T3", "Free T3", and "T3 Uptake tests".
 There is a reason they can be confusing, but it's important to note that they are not the same test.

 T3 Resin Uptake or Thyroid Uptake: This is a test that confuses doctors, nurses, and patients.
 First, this is not a thyroid test, but a test on the proteins that carry thyroid around in your blood stream.
 Not only that, a high test number may indicate a low level of the protein!
 The method of reporting varies from lab to lab.
 The proper use of the test is to compute the free thyroxine index.